ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

 </table>

 To send your logs to PaaS Logs you can easily test your stream, by doing for example, a simple `echo` or `openssl` command.
-Here are 3 examples, choose the format you like the most with your preffered terminal.
+Here are 3 examples, choose the format you like the most with your preferred terminal.
 Note that each format has its own timestamp format: GELF uses [seconds from epoch](https://en.wikipedia.org/wiki/Unix_time), RFC 5424 and LTSV use the [RFC 3339](https://tools.ietf.org/html/rfc3339).
 Don't forget to change the timestamp to your current time to see your logs (By Default Graylog only display recent logs, you can change the scope of the search by using the top left time picker in the Graylog web interface).
 Don't forget to change the token to put the right one too.

 _GELF_: